Revenue Per Employee for contractors, builders, remodelers and construction industry

 Revenue Per Employee: A Key Metric for Contractors and Remodelers to Gauge Performance

-For the past few years, one popular metric in the financial sector has been Revenue Per Employee (RPE).
+For the past few years, one popular metric for financial data analysts has been Revenue Per Employee (RPE), sometimes also known as Employee Efficiency.
 What started out as a simple calculation has morphed into one of the better top line comparison indicators within industries.
 RPE provides perspective on overall employee efficiency and is free from the ambiguity of operating expenses.
 It isn’t a perfect gauge of efficiency, but when used to for year-over-year comparison within a company and side-by-side with industry averages, it is an excellent tool for goal setting and productivity planning.
 It is also more useful that profit per employee in many cases because profit is tied to an increasing set of financial variables.

 If your accounting isn’t up-to-date, employee data and revenue tends to be accurate.
 Just make sure to use RPE in context.

 HOW IS REVENUE PER EMPLOYEE CALCULATED?

 Revenue / Number of Employees (in revenue period) = Revenue Per Employee

 RPE works best as a tool when applied within an industry group.
 I’ll go through some of the challenges preventing RPE being a top tier KPI a little later in the this post.
 Business sectors have a variety of requirements and different demands on employee efficiency that cause there to be dramatic variations in RPE.
 For instance, businesses with the highest RPE are in the oil and gas industry (over $2 million per employee) and those in the fast food industry round out the lowest RPE (often less than $70,000 per employee).